timja-bot/dynamic-search-view-plugin/README.md

 1. Create a new **Dynamic Search View**.
 2. Configure the main filters for the view.
   a.
 You can setup implicit filters and columns.
   b.
-The plugin also supports standard `JobFilter` and `ListViewColumn` extensions
+The plugin also supports standard `JobFilter` and `ListViewColumn` extensions.
   c.
 If you want to filter all jobs, set a regexp filter with the `.\*` mask
 3. Select your new view.
   a.
 You can set additional filters on the main view page.